Paavo Lipponen: Career

 Lipponen made various controversial statements that angered groups such as Estonian refugees.

 According to Alpo Rusi's book Vasemmalta ohi, Lipponen began cooperation with the East German secret police Stasi in 1969.
 The book suggests that Lipponen is the code name Mungo XV/326/71 in the Rosenholz files.
 In a 2008 interview Lipponen said that he had been a "target of East German manipulation".
 It is rumored that Lipponen is on the so-called Tiitinen list.
 Alpo Rusi has also suggested that Lipponen had an alias, code, and operation in the KGB.

 He held various posts in the Social Democratic Party organisation from 1967 to 1979.
 Lipponen's opinions were changed.
-In a speech in 1978 Lipponen asserted that he had lost his belief in socialism.
+In a speech in 1978, Lipponen asserted that he had lost his belief in socialism.

 Lipponen first came into the political limelight when he was secretary to prime minister Mauno Koivisto from 1979 to 1982.
 Frequently having to substitute for the busy prime minister, Lipponen was soon dubbed vara-Manu ("deputy Manu" — Manu being short for Mauno).

 Lipponen was a member of the Parliament of Finland from 1983 to 1987 and also from 1991 until he retired in 2007.

-In 1993 SDP chairman Ulf Sundqvist was suspected and later convicted of a large financial fraud.
+In 1993, SDP chairman Ulf Sundqvist was suspected and later convicted of a large financial fraud.
 Lipponen was elected the new chairman in 1993, and he led the party to victory in the parliamentary election of 1995.
-Lipponen formed a cabinet of five parties including both rightist and leftist parties.
+Lipponen formed a cabinet of five parties, including both rightist and leftist parties.
 Lipponen's economic policies were, however, dominated by the right-wing.
-The main task of the cabinet was to decrease the number of unemployed.
+The main task of the cabinet was to decrease the number of unemployed people.
 Tight fiscal policies allowed the participation of Finland in the European Monetary Union, which resulted in the introduction of the euro in 1999.
 Foreign trade increased above the European average 1995–1999.
 Laws for a new constitution were passed and it took effect on 1 March 2000.

-Lipponen headed the SDP campaign in 1999 which resulted in losses, but the SDP remained the largest party in the parliament.
+Lipponen headed the SDP campaign in 1999, which resulted in losses, but the SDP remained the largest party in the parliament.
 The coalition formed in 1995 was renewed.
 During the second Lipponen cabinet, he headed Finland's six months in the EU presidency and pursued pro-integration and pro-expansion policies.
 Lipponen introduced the concept of a European constitution during a speech in Bruges in 2000.